layrjs/layr/README.md

 }
 ```

-To put it simply, it is as if there is no physical separation between frontend and backend.
+To put it simply, it is like there is no physical separation between frontend and backend.
 When a local class inherits from a remote class through a parent layer, methods are executed locally or remotely depending on where they are implemented, and all instance's attributes are automatically transported.

 Building a frontend/backend application becomes as easy as building a standalone application.

-This is Liaison.
+In a nutshell, this is Liaison.

 ## Guide